premisense/premisense/alarmd/RESTFUL.md

 		Status 200 if sucessfull

 	- GET  /events
-		Query string inputs:
+		Events is used to get an array of new events since the previous query that was made (the since syncpoint) Query string inputs:
 			- maxSize: the maximum number of events to return
 			- since: Previous syncpoint value if exists.
 (The final event in the output contains the syncpoint you can use for the next 'since' value to get only updates)